SAND-Math: Using LLMs to Generate Novel, Difficult and Useful Mathematics Questions and Answers: SAND-Math Pipeline

-We present a novel, comprehensive end-to-end synthetic data generation and filtering pipeline which generates sufficiently challenging mathematics problems and solutions that elicit the reasoning capabilities of the LLMs.
-In the subsequent sections, we discuss each step in our pipeline, Specially, in the section \ref{subsec:difficulty_hiking} we discuss an additional novel methodology of hiking the difficulty of the existing questions systematically.
+We present an end-to-end synthetic data generation and filtering pipeline that produces sufficiently challenging mathematics problems and solutions designed to elicit LLM reasoning.
+The pipeline proceeds through multiple stages, culminating in a novel \textit{Difficulty Hiking} method that systematically elevates problem complexity.